Divyanshivaswan/Pathogenic-versus-beneficial-bacteria-classification/README.md

 - Clone this repository locally.
 - Install dependencies: `pip install streamlit scikit-learn pandas`
 - Launch the web interface by running: `streamlit run app.py`

+ **Limitation & Future Scope**:
+-Dataset Scope: The current classifier is a prototype trained specifically on Agrobacterium and Rhizobium sequences.
+ It does  not classify all general pathogenic or beneficial bacteria yet.

+-Scaling the Dataset: Expanding the pipeline to include a wider diversity of soil-borne pathogens (like Ralstonia or     Xanthomonas) and beneficial microbes (like Pseudomonas or Bacillus).

+-Deep Learning Integration: Testing Deep Learning architectures (like CNNs or Transformers) as the sequence database grows larger.